- The Best Senior Dog Food

 Some dog food for older dogs can be padded out with extra agents that actually have no nutritional value but are purely there to enhance texture and taste.
 And one particular ‘bulker’, bone meal can actually be harmful for your older dog as it adds phosphorous to the meal, which can irritate their digestive system.
 And, with bulking agents, you can never be sure of the quality or source, so avoid.

 Allergies and sensitive digestive systems are common problems for senior dogs and some ingredients in their food can make matters worse.
 Wheat grains and corn are such ingredients which need to be used with caution or avoided altogether if your pup has an extra-sensitive digestion or skin and coat issues.
-That being said, grains can be a healthy addition in well-balanced formulas, so don't avoid them unless you know for sure your dog is sensitive or allergic to them.
+That being said, grains can be a healthy addition in well-balanced formulas, so don't avoid them unless you know for sure your dog is sensitive or allergic to them. f you are looking for more options, check out our guide on grain free dog foods.

 What About Raw Food?